 Fundamentals of Clinical Psychopharmacology Fourth Edition Out Now

-The new edition of the BAP book, Fundamentals of Clinical Psychopharmacology, published in August 2015, is available for purchase here for £20 (RRP £29.99).
+The new edition of the BAP book, Fundamentals of Clinical Psychopharmacology, published in August 2015, is available for purchase here for £20 (RRP £29.99), including postage and packaging.

 Fundamentals of Clinical Psychopharmacology provides up-to-date, evidence-based and unbiased information about psychopharmacology.
 It spans the range of the discipline, from mode of action and side effects of drugs to meta-analyses of clinical trials.
 It is anchored to practice guidelines produced by the UK National Institute for Health and Care Excellence (NICE) and the British Association for Psychopharmacology (BAP).
 Care has been taken to provide an international perspective that makes it equally useful to practitioners in the US and other countries.
 Read more on the publishers website.